(Amazon UK link) |

-Irene is a much-loved, rather over-protected and decidedly independent eight-year-old princess who is surprised to find that she has a great-grandmother who spins in an attic.
-She doesn't know, however, that she's in constant danger from the goblins who live underground; indeed, at the start of the story she doesn't even know that they exist, although she finds her curfews and constant surveillance to be rather frustrating.
-She's a believable child, with some excellent qualities and plenty of faults; given the time of writing, she is really surprisingly strong-willed.
+Irene is a much-loved, rather over-protected and decidedly independent eight-year-old princess.
+She is surprised to discover that she has a great-grandmother who spins in an attic.
+She doesn't know, however, that she's in constant danger from the goblins who live underground.
+Indeed, at the start of the story she doesn't even know that they exist, although she finds her curfews and constant surveillance to be rather frustrating.
+She's a believable child, with some excellent qualities and plenty of faults.
+Given the time of writing, she is really surprisingly strong-willed.
 I liked her very much.

 Curdie is an intelligent and highly motivated miner's son who meets and looks after Irene when she gets lost.
 He also succeeds in uncovering some dastardly plots by the goblins.
 Curdie is perhaps a little too good to be true - he can even make up verse on the spur of the moment (goblins, apparently, hate rhyming songs) and appears to be the only person in the entire mining community who is not afraid of these nasty creatures.